 It was one of those moments as a parent that you don’t want to end because in that moment your child feels a happiness that is pure and true.
 It is a happiness uncontaminated by the busyness and stress of everyday life.
 It is a happiness most adults would pay money for.

-But I saw the writing on the wall: he was going to have a stop a temper tantrum over the penguin stairs toy.
+But I saw the writing on the wall: I was going to have a stop a temper tantrum over this penguin toy.

 I was going to steal his happiness.

 The toy didn’t belong to him.
 Our family stopped by a friend’s house for dinner after finishing up a photo session earlier that day, and despite all the magic, he was going to say goodbye to the toy in about 5 minutes.
 And in about 5 minutes, the magic would fade and the tears would follow.

 The tip you need to stop a temper tantrum.

 As the night was winding down, it was time to head home.
 My son was overtired, refused supper, and now I was taking away his magic.
 It was the perfect superstorm of triggers to bring on the mother of all meltdowns.